Rosebud Denovo: Break-in and death

 On August 25, 1992, Denovo broke into the basement of University House, the residence of Chancellor Chang-Lin Tien on the UC Berkeley campus at 5:51 am, using a blow torch to cut through bars securing a window.
 This triggered a silent alarm that summoned the University of California Police Department (UCPD); while enroute, the UCPD woke the Chancellor and his wife with a phone call, warning them to lock their bedroom door.
 Onsite, officers from the UCPD and the Oakland Police Department (OPD) spotted Denovo through a window and demanded she surrender; she fled into the house instead.
 The OPD had been called in to assist.

 After the responding officers escorted Tien and his wife safely off the premises, OPD police officers with dogs entered the house; after a brief encounter, an OPD officer shot and killed Denovo.
 Denovo was carrying a note demanding an end to the construction in People's Park; it read, in part: "We are willing to die for this piece of land.
 Are you?"

-According to UCPD Chief Victoria Harrison, canine patrol officer Craig Chew of the OPD shot Denovo three times in self-defense after she lunged at Chew with a machete.
+According to UCPD Chief Victoria Harrison, canine patrol officer Craig Chew of the OPD shot Denovo three times in self-defense after she allegedly lunged at Chew with a machete.
 Chew had previously been shot five times in July 1991 by a teenage robbery suspect during an investigation in Temescal, and had just returned to duty in July 1992.
 In addition, Chew had been investigated three times in 1989 for the use of excessive force during his tenure with the Berkeley Police Department, where he served prior to joining the OPD in 1990.